davidanderson3/umls-release-qa/umls.nlm.nih.gov/releasedocs/2024AA/Release notes and other txt files/readme.txt

 Release Information
 -------------------
-To access the UMLS Release files, you must have an active UMLS Metathesaurus® License and a valid UTS account.
+To access the UMLS Release files, you must have an active UMLS MetathesaurusR License and a valid UTS account.
 You will be prompted to authenticate with an identity provider with the UTS when downloading the files.

 UMLS Learning Resources
 -------------------